ahmtysn/journey-to-unknown/README.md

 # Interactive story with ReactJS

 ```
-Click here to see live site
+Click below to see live site!
 ```

 ### [Live Site](https://5fa9d5f736e9811699f54b0f--lucid-meninsky-df9762.netlify.app/)

 ## Introduction

--An interactive mafia story created by React.JS.
+- An interactive mafia story created by React.JS.
--You can select your way with your own decisions.
+- You can select your way with your own decisions.
--I hope you enjoy in this journey!
+- I hope you enjoy in this journey!
--Also in comments part you can share your feelings about story.
+- Also in comments part you can share your feelings about story.
 It was created with expressJS and mongoose..

 ### How to Setup: